-When more landlords look into selling a property with tenants, whether it is a four-story building or any other structure, this presents an opportunity for investors to get more for their buck from this consumer market.
+When more landlords look into selling tenant-occupied property in Indiana, whether it is a four-story building or any other structure, this presents an opportunity for investors to get more for their buck from this consumer market.
 However, to purchase a property in Indiana and Illinois, there is a tedious process involved, including landlords showing the property to buyers for a potential sale.
 But, particularly during the COVID-19 pandemic, as stated by The Real Estate Council of British Columbia, all parties involved, including tenants, have rights and expectations for one another.

 As landlords give potential buyers a tour around the property, landlords, tenants, and buyers have to respect any rights or demands they have for each other, because these expectations allow for a harmonious interaction without any possibility of legal action being taken against one another.